DanielBoigk/obsidian_prompts/README.md

 Please look into the individual documentation of the file to see what it can do.

+## how to setup the environment:
+run `nix develop` to get into the nix shell
+Then `pixi shell` to arrange the python environment

 ## How to run the scripts:

 - Python: run pixi with PyProject.toml